-- Subverted in the Pretty Cure franchise.
-Every team has atleast one character with a ponytail who is mostly a white or blue Cures.
-And those said Cures are actually the most feminine members, though that doesn't stop being an (competent) Action Girl.
-The only blue Cures who don't have a ponytail in their Cure forms are Cure Marine (Erika) and Cure Beauty (Reika), but they wear sometimes ponytails in their civilian identities.
+- Usually averted in the Pretty Cure franchise.
+Every team has at least one character with a ponytail who is usually a white or blue Cure.
+Said Cures are often the most feminine members, though that doesn't stop them from being (competent) Action Girls.
+The only blue Cures who don't have a ponytail in their Cure forms are Cure Marine (Erika) and Cure Beauty (Reika), but they sometimes wear ponytails in their civilian identities.
 Notably, Reika wears a ponytail whenever she practices kyudo.
-The pink Cure Blossom and the yellow Cure Peace have also a ponytail, but both are Shrinking Violets, while the pink Cure Heart is at least described as prince in her civilian identity, twice, both by a female and a male.
-The only ones who play this tropes straight are Cure Sword and especially Cure March who has also one in her civilian identity.
+The pink Cure Blossom and the yellow Cure Peace have also a ponytail, but both are Shrinking Violets, while the pink Cure Heart is at least described as a prince in her civilian identity, twice, both by a female and a male.
+The only Cures who play this trope straight are Cure Sword, Cure March and Cure Gelato, the latter two also having one in their civilian identities.

 - In The Movie, Reika cosplays Momotaro and wears a ponytail.

 - Betty Cooper from Archie Comics, as the Tomboy to Veronica's Girly Girl.
 Originally she wore her hair down but when she became more tomboyish she switched to a ponytail.
 She's quite handy with mechanics, probably made most obvious in Archie Comics (2015).